Uncovering Avocado Cravings: 10 Key Explanations

 7. Avocados can help lower your risk of cancer.

-Studies have shown that the antioxidants, phytochemicals, and healthy fats in avocado can help protect against some types of cancer, including breast cancer and prostate cancer.
+Studies have shown that the antioxidants, phytochemicals, and healthy fats in avocado can help protect against some types of cancer, including breast and prostate cancer.

-Of course, if you’re low on healthy fats or any other vitamin deficiency it’s perfectly normal to crave foods containing these nutrients.
+Of course, if you’re low on healthy fats or any other vitamin deficiency, it’s perfectly normal to crave foods containing these nutrients.
 Enter avocados!

 8. Avocados can help relieve joint pain.